Mindarie - Quinns Rocks - Jindalee

 The educational profile of Mindarie - Quinns Rocks - Jindalee exceeds national averages, with above-average qualification levels and academic performance metrics

 Educational qualifications in Mindarie-Quinns Rocks-Jindalee trail regional benchmarks.
-21.6% of residents aged 15+ hold university degrees, compared to Australia's 30.4%.
-Bachelor degrees are the most common at 15.5%, followed by postgraduate qualifications (3.9%) and graduate diplomas (2.2%).
-Trade and technical skills are prominent, with 41.9% of residents aged 15+ holding vocational credentials - advanced diplomas (13.5%) and certificates (28.4%).
+21.6% of residents aged 15+ have university degrees, compared to Australia's 30.4%.
+Bachelor degrees are most common at 15.5%, followed by postgraduate qualifications (3.9%) and graduate diplomas (2.2%).
+Vocational credentials are prominent, with 41.9% of residents aged 15+ holding them - advanced diplomas (13.5%) and certificates (28.4%).

-Educational participation is high, with 30.4% of residents currently enrolled in formal education.
-This includes 10.0% in secondary education, 9.8% in primary education, and 5.3% pursuing tertiary education.
-There are 7 schools operating within Mindarie-Quinns Rocks-Jindalee, educating approximately 4,719 students.
-The area demonstrates typical Australian school conditions (ICSEA: 1038) with balanced educational opportunities.
+Educational participation is high at 30.4%, including secondary education (10.0%), primary education (9.8%), and tertiary education (5.3%).
+There are 7 schools in Mindarie-Quinns Rocks-Jindalee educating approximately 4,719 students, with typical Australian school conditions (ICSEA: 1038) and balanced educational opportunities.
 The educational mix includes 4 primary, 1 secondary, and 2 K-12 schools.
-School capacity exceeds typical residential needs (19.6 places per 100 residents vs regional average of 15.6), indicating the area serves as an educational center for the broader region.
-Note: where schools show 'n/a' for enrolments, please refer to parent campus.
+School capacity exceeds residential needs at 19.6 places per 100 residents versus the regional average of 15.6, indicating the area serves as an educational center for the broader region.
+Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education